miaouPlop/gdb-helper/README.md

 You can obviously use all `gdbhelper.Gdb` methods from `gdbhelper.Peda` or `gdbhelper.Pwndbg`.
 I invite you to discover all available methods of those three classes with their arguments by yourself.
 You'll see, the `gdbhelper.Gdb.sigint` method is incredibly useful sometimes!

+## TODO
+- [ ] add convenient methods to each helper class (especially to `gdbhelper.Pwndbg`)
+- [ ] create more examples
+- [ ] integrate this directly to `pwnlib.gdb` if there are positive feedback

+##### :exclamation: DO NOT HESITATE TO PARTICIPATE TO THIS PROJECT EITHER BY COMMITING OR BY ASKING FOR FEATURES/ADDING BUG REPORTS/ETC. :exclamation: